MicrosoftDocs/well-architected/well-architected/service-guides/azure-machine-learning.md

 >
 > - **Integrity**: Implement access controls that authenticate and authorize Azure Machine Learning workspace to external resources based on the least privilege principle.
 >
 > - **Integrity**: Implement use case segregation for Azure Machine Learning workspaces by setting up workspaces based on specific use cases or projects.
-This adheres to the least privileged principle by ensuring that workspaces are only accessible by individuals that require access to data and experimentation assets for the use case or project.
+This adheres to the principle of least privilege by ensuring that workspaces are only accessible by individuals that require access to data and experimentation assets for the use case or project.
 >
 > - **Integrity**: Regulate access to foundational models.
 Ensure only approved registries have access to models in the model registry.
 >